dotmpe/node-sitefile/doc/feature-dhtml.rst

   Invariably the packagers (webpack, require.js) tend to be a bit smartypants and not always easily tamed.
 But the goal is the same: resolve dependencies, and can we please handle js/css/fonts/...
-UI-parts transparently.
+UI-parts transparently as a resource too.

   app/v0 (`features/rjs`_) does at least part of the require-js fest.
   But no fonts, css.